1989chenguo/CloudComputingLabs/Lab2/README.md

 #### 2.2.2 Structure of HTTP Request

-A HTTP request message contains an HTTP request line (containing a method, a query string, and the HTTP protocol version), zero or more HTTP header lines and a blank line (i.e. a CRLF by itself).
+A HTTP request message contains an HTTP request line (containing a method, a query string, and the HTTP protocol version), zero or more HTTP header lines and a blank line (i.e. a CRLF).

  Example of HTTP request message: